williamtheaker/chef-web-docs/content/config_rb_client.md

 : SELinux environments only.
 Cause Chef Infra Client to attempt to apply the correct file permissions to an updated file using the `restorecon` command.
 Set to `false` to prevent Chef Infra Client from attempting this action.

 `encrypted_data_bag_secret`
-: The path to a secrets file which can decrypt encrypted data bags.
+: The subdirectory in which encrypted data bag secrets are located.

 `enforce_default_paths`
 : Turn on path sanity in resources that shellout so that expected paths like /sbin or /bin are added to the PATH.
 Disabled by default.